glasgowneuro/attys-scope/README.md

 ## Post- and realtime processing in Python
 Check out the python subdirectory.
 This contains scripts for both postprocessing of datafiles and realtime processing.

+## UNREAL gaming engine
+The unreal subdirectory contains a class which receives UDP packets from attysscope and also screenshots of the blueprints for both a jumping and driving game